ARCHIVE MACHINES LAMAGLearnResisting Now: Art and Policy Talk

 Friday, September 25 at 11 AM

-The recent Black Lives Matter protests, sparked by the murder of George Floyd, signal a defining moment in US history.
+The Black Lives Matter protests in the summer of 2020, sparked by the murder of George Floyd, signaled a defining moment in US history.
 How have other such moments been previously documented and archived?
 In what way can artists and civic institutions serve as stewards of these stories?

 In this conversation, exhibition artists Johanna Breiding and Amir Saadiq with City of Los Angeles Department of Cultural Affairs Public Art Division Director Felicia Filer and City of Los Angeles Councilmember Mitch O’Farrell discussed how art and public policy are employed as catalysts for change.
 Moderated by Sarah Conley Odenkirk.